JECan/166/README.md

 Online Messaging Database System
 ====
-To initialize database go to `project/sql/scripts` directory and initialize the database with
+This project is a terminal based messenger system based on Facebook Messenger implemented with Java and SQL.To initialize database go to `project/sql/scripts` directory and initialize the database with
 ```
 $ ./create_db.sh
 ```